syssiproject/sispop-logging/README.md

 ## Building

-Add as a subdirectory from an existing cmake project, and then link the oxen::logging cmake target into your code.
-This also makes available `fmt::fmt`, `fmt::fmt-header-only`, and `spdlog::spdlog` targets from those projects that you can link to if you want to use fmt or spdlog somewhere that doesn't depend on oxen::logging.
+Add as a subdirectory from an existing cmake project, and then link the sispop::logging cmake target into your code.
+This also makes available `fmt::fmt`, `fmt::fmt-header-only`, and `spdlog::spdlog` targets from those projects that you can link to if you want to use fmt or spdlog somewhere that doesn't depend on sispop::logging.

 There are a few cmake settings you may wish to set; see below for details.